 Q.5 Explain exactly how the developer gets paid under the Standard Offer Program Facilitator system.

-A.5 Every day VEPP Inc. receives hourly output information from each renewable energy project in the Standard Offer Program.
-On the first business day of the month we use our billing system to apply the correct billing rate for each project to the output from each project.
-We then produce a “Statement” of the amount owed to each project for the previous month’s output.
+A.5 Every day VEPP Inc. receives hourly output information from each renewable energy plant in the Standard Offer Program.
+On the first business day of the month, we use our billing system to apply the correct billing rate for each plant to the output from each plant.
+We then produce a “Statement” of the amount owed to each plant for the previous month’s output.

-The amounts owed to each project are totaled to obtain the total monthly program billing amount for the previous month.
-This amount is then split amongst 16 Vermont utilities on a pro-rata basis determined by each utility’s total retail sales from the previous year.
-Bills and supporting information are sent electronically to each of the 16 utilities.
+The amounts owed to each plant are totaled to obtain the total monthly program billing amount for the previous month.
+This amount is then split among 17 Vermont utilities on a pro-rata basis determined by each utility’s total retail sales from the previous year.
+Bills and supporting information are sent electronically to each of the 17 utilities.

 Payment is due from the utilities on or about the 15th of the month.
-VEPP Inc. uses the payments received from each of the utilities to pay the statement amounts owed to the various Standard Offer Projects.
-The projects receive payment electronically on or about the 18th of the month.
+VEPP Inc. uses the payments received from each of the utilities to pay the statement amounts owed to the various Standard Offer Plants.
+The plants receive payment electronically on or about the 18th of the month.

-Q.6 If VEPP Inc. is a contractor to the Vermont Public Service Board, are the Standard Offer Contracts backed by the credit of the State of Vermont?
+Q.6 If VEPP Inc. is a contractor to the Vermont Public Utility Commission, are the Standard Offer Contracts backed by the credit of the State of Vermont?